Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

    1. Using certificates
    2. Using Managed identity

+### Reusable code for your Web Apps

-Part of this tutorial, the complexities of ASP.NET Core OpenID connect middleware and MSAL.NET are encapsulated into a library project that you can reuse in your own code, to make it easier to build your Web Apps on top of Microsoft identity platform for developers: [Microsoft.Identity.Web](Microsoft.Identity.Web)
+In this tutorial, the complexities of ASP.NET Core OpenID connect middleware and MSAL.NET are encapsulated into a library project that you can reuse in your own code, to make it easier to build your Web Apps on top of Microsoft identity platform for developers: [Microsoft.Identity.Web](Microsoft.Identity.Web)

 ### Out of scope